-Many a times you require to use Audio from one program to be used by another program for example, if your friends want to listen to a music over messenger or Skype the only option is to turn on your mic and play the music loud so he or she can listen to it.
-The problem here is the sound quality is not right and will also carry external noise.
+Sometimes, you need to use the audio of one program to be used by another application.
+For example, if your friends want to listen to music over Messenger or Skype.
+The only option is to turn on your mic and play the music loud so they can listen.
+The problem is that the sound quality is not right and will also carry external noise.
 In this post, we will share software that can create fake speakers and fake microphone in Windows 10 and Windows 11 using Windows virtual microphone.

 Virtual Audio Cable Software allows you to create virtual speakers and virtual mic for PC.
 Even though they are programs, they are identified as hardware by any other program.
 That includes Windows Media Player or any messenger service like Skype or Yahoo Messenger.
-So now you can
+So now you can do two things:

-- Play music on your Windows Media Player and stream it to Virtual Speakers
+- Play music on your Windows Media Player or VLAN and stream it to Virtual Speakers

-- Stream what your friend is saying to a Virtual Speaker and Record it using Audacity.
+- Stream to a Virtual Speaker and Record it using Audacity.

-Play music on your Windows Media Player and stream it to Yahoo Messenger
+Play Music on Your Windows Media Player and Stream It to Messenger

 - Keep a song ready to play.